o3de/sig-release/releases/Process/Docs Release Process.md

 1. After the PR is merged, cherry-pick the commit from `development` to `stabilization`, following the Git workflow.

+1. On launch day, or soon after, cherry-pick the commit to all earlier branches (for example `version/2205`, `version/2210`).

 **Example** - Updating the Docs Version Selector in `config.toml`

 Before: